shellieD/pip-southgate-mua/README.md

 * About Page Features
     - 2 x Information boxes
-        - Information about the MUA - Training, experience, style and ethos - link to gallery page.
+        - Information about the MUA - Training, experience, style and ethos Link to gallery page.
         - Information about services - what to expect at Makeup Trial, what to expect on wedding day, other services
     - 2 x Photographs of MUA applying makeup to brides